If you are 6 to 12 years old,you will find materials to practice your English.

 JK ROWLING admitted to fans she still dreams of Hogwarts, when promoting her new book on Tuesday.

-"I do still walk in and out of Hogwarts," she told the large American audience.
+She spent most of her time speaking about her new book, The Casual Vacancy, which has been written for adults."I do still walk in and out of Hogwarts," she told the large American audience.
 However, she later said she has no more Potter plans for the near future.
 Ms Rowling did suggest that her next project will be for a younger audience, though!

 In July, JK Rowling took part in the Olympic Opening Ceremony, reading a short section of Peter Pan.